Jatincinch/cinchgittest/README.md

 # cinchgittest
-This is git testing for cinch
+This is git testing for cinch.
+JK